willhaslett/covid-19-growth/README.md

 ## Feature Suggestions

-  If there is a new feature that would help streamline your work with these data, please create a feature request issue.
+  If there is a new feature that would help to streamline your work with these data, please create a feature request issue.

 ## Awareness-raising